 How to Make Perfect Hard-Boiled & Deviled Eggs

 Everyone has their traditional Easter foods and deviled eggs seems to be high on the list.
-Most of us carnivores do a ham – most of us Southern carnivores do a ham cooked in Coke - and we usually have an array of green beans (or green bean casseroles), mashed potatoes, & rolls as sides.
+Most of us carnivores do a ham – some of us Southern carnivores do a ham cooked in Coke - and we usually have an array of green beans (or green bean casseroles), mashed potatoes, & rolls as sides.
 That’s sort of the basics, right?

 But everyone has that one dish that they’ll say “It’s not Easter without ….”
 What’s yours?

 Mine is cheesecake.
 My nanny made it every Easter up until she passed away a couple years back – and it was about the only time of year I ever had cheesecake.
 It was special and delicious with a graham cracker crust and grandma-love in every bite.
-(Mmmm) She also made special macaroni and cheese in the oven with cracker crumbs on top and iced tea that would make you want to never leave her porch swing as long as there were refills.
+(Mmmm) She also made special macaroni and cheese in the oven with cracker crumbs on top and iced tea that would make you want to never leave the porch swing as long as there were refills.
 I miss Easter at Nanny’s!

 I loathe deviled eggs.
 This looks like I’m happy, but I’m pretending.